-555. The "marketing and distribution profits safe harbour" would start from the premise that Amount A should be allocated to a market jurisdiction that is not allocated residual profits under existing profit allocation rules, but where a group already allocates and actually earns residual profit in the market on inscope revenue then there should be no Amount A allocation.
+The "marketing and distribution profits safe harbour" would start from the premise that Amount A should be allocated to a market jurisdiction that is not allocated residual profits under existing profit allocation rules, but where a group already allocates and actually earns residual profit in the market on in-scope revenue then there should be no Amount A allocation.
 This would mean an MNE group would have to compute Amount A under the above rules, but would not allocate it to a market jurisdiction to the extent it already allocates and earns residual profit in that jurisdiction.
-This outcome could be delivered through a marketing and distribution profit safe harbour.
-This would not be a traditional safe harbour, but would instead "cap" the allocation of Amount A to market jurisdictions that already have taxing rights over a group's residual profits under existing taxing rights and Amount A together, and adjust the quantum of Amount A taxable in a market jurisdiction, on the basis of limiting it where the residual profit of the MNE group is already taxed in that jurisdiction as a result of the existing profit allocation rules.
+This outcome could be delivered through a The marketing and distribution profit safe harbour.
+This seeks to deliver this outcome.
+It would not be a traditional safe harbour, but would instead "cap" the allocation of Amount A to market jurisdictions that already have taxing rights over a group's residual profits under existing tax rules.
+Conceptually, it would consider the income taxes payable in the market jurisdiction under existing taxing rights and Amount A together, and adjust the quantum of Amount A taxable in a market jurisdiction, on the basis of limiting it where the residual profit of the MNE group is already taxed in that jurisdiction as a result of the existing profit allocation rules.

-556. Under this approach, the basic mechanics of Amount A would be retained, and the formula itself would remain unchanged.
+Under this approach, the basic mechanics of Amount A would be retained, and the formula itself would remain unchanged.
 A safe harbour return would be determined which would combine the residual profit that an MNE group would be expected to allocate to a market jurisdiction, with an additional fixed return to compensate the local marketing and distribution presence (more below).
 The safe harbour would recognise that there are two ways that residual profits relevant to Amount A could be allocated to the market jurisdictions.
 All MNE groups would calculate Amount A and would then either benefit from the safe harbour or pay Amount A through the new Amount A system.